-Implementing event-driven architecture (EDA) is a journey; and like all journeys, it begins with a single step.
+Implementing event-driven architecture is a journey; and like all journeys, it begins with a single step.
 To get started down this path, you need to have a good understanding of your data, but more importantly, you need to adopt an event-first mindset.
-In this article, I’ll explain how to implement event-driven architecture in six steps.
+In this article, I’ll explain how to implement event-driven architecture in these six steps:

 Every business process is basically a series of events, whether it’s the initiation of a payment, detection of fraudulent activity, or a container landing at a port.
 As businesses become more real time, focus more on customer experience, application architecture needs to be upgraded to meet these needs and event driven architecture is a great paradigm to meet these needs.